Lunch Menu for October 2015

 Free / Reduced Lunch Applications

 Children need healthy meals to learn.
 Brecksville-Broadview Heights Schools offers healthy meals every school day.
-Breakfast costs $1.50 at High School and Highland Drive; lunch costs $2.75 at the Elementary Schools and $3.00 or $3.50 at the Middle and High Schools.
+Breakfast costs $2.00 at the High School; lunch costs $2.75 at the Elementary Schools and $3.00, $3.50, or $4.00 at the Middle and High Schools.
 Your children may qualify for free meals or for reduced price meals.
 Reduced price is $.30 for breakfast and $.40 for lunch.

 For more information on the Free / Reduced lunch program, refer to the Free/Reduced Lunch Application.